luigiberrettini/vagrant-k8s/PITCHME.md

 ## Labels
 <br />
  - Key-value pairs to be attached to a resource
+ - A resource can have multiple labels
+ - Label keys must be unique within a resource
  - Allow organization/categorization of resources
- - A resource can have multiple labels
- - Label key must be unique within a resource
  - **Label selectors** allow resource filtering:
     - to apply actions on a group of them
     - to customize behavior (e.g. `nodeSelector` to schedule pods by node capabilities)